-2. Work with China Cotton Association (CCA) to urge the Chinese Strategic Reserve to affirm their respect of the ACEA, WCEA & ICA default lists when selling cotton;
+2. Work with China Cotton Association (CCA) to urge the Chinese Strategic Reserve to affirm their respect of the ACEA, WCEA and ICA default lists when selling cotton;

-3. Urge CCA to continue its development of a default list to encourage accountability that that enhances contract sanctity;
+3. Urge CCA to continue its development of a default list to encourage accountability that enhances contract sanctity;

-4. Continue its dialogue with the U.S. Trade Representative (USTR) to keep them apprised of countries (and buyers) where default situations have occurred and local enforcement of arbitration awards has not been effective;
+4. Continue its dialogue with the U.S. Trade Representative (USTR) to keep U.S. negotiators apprised of countries (and buyers) where default situations have occurred and local enforcement of arbitration awards has not been effective; further, encourage the development of a USTR maintained list of defaulters with unfulfilled obligations;